The Russian Bear Dog is a livestock guardian breed also known as the Caucasian Shepherd or the Caucasian Ovcharka.

-Socialization is the first thing you should think of, and also what will probably have the biggest impact on your dog’s future temperament.
+Socialization is the first thing you should think of when you bring any puppy home, and the way you go about this will have the biggest impact on your dog’s future temperament.

 Taking your dog out into public while he’s still a fearless puppy and exposing him to people and dogs will have a tremendous impact on how he sees strangers and strange dogs.

-Without a proper introduction to lots of people and dogs, he may view everyone unfamiliar as a threat.
+Without this extensive introduction to lots of people and dogs, a bear dog may view everyone unfamiliar as a threat.

 Russian Bear Dog training

-Advocates of ‘traditional’ punishment based training might be wary to attempt these methods with a dog of this size or power.
+Advocates of ‘traditional’ punishment based training should be wary of attempting these methods with a dog of this size or power.

-Aside from the ethical dilemmas presented by hitting your dog, he might realize just how big and strong he is.
+Aside from the ethical dilemmas presented by hitting your dog, it’s important to avoid getting into a physical struggle with a large puppy.
+He may one day realize just how big and strong he is.